-Library cards will be issued without charge to qualifying persons over 5 years of age.
+Library cards will be issued without charge to qualifying persons 5 years of age and over.
 Those who are between the ages of 5 and 12 years must have a responsible adult as co-registrant.

-Identification with picture and current address, such as a state issues driver's license, is necessary to register.
-If ID does not have current address, alternate proof of address, such as a utility bill, is required.
-Replacement cards are issued for \$1.00.
+To register for a standard library card, individuals must present valid identification that includes both a photo and current address, such as a state-issued driver's license.
+If the ID does not include a current address, alternate proof of address (e.g., a utility bill, lease, or official mail) is required.